brunkonjaa/CV-SPA/README.md

 **Live Demo:** [https://brunkonjaa.github.io/CV-SPA/](https://brunkonjaa.github.io/CV-SPA/)

-An interactive single-page CV built entirely with **HTML**, **CSS**, and **JavaScript**.
-No frameworks, no libraries, no nonsense - just clean, deliberate structure and a touch of developer stubbornness.
+An interactive single-page CV built entirely with **HTML**, **CSS**, and **JavaScript** No frameworks, no libraries, no nonsense - just clean, deliberate structure and a touch of developer stubbornness

 ---

 **What This Project Is**

-This is not a traditional CV; it’s an *interactive web application* that behaves like a minimalist Single Page Application (SPA).
+This is not a traditional CV; it’s an *interactive web application* that behaves like a minimalist Single Page Application (SPA)
-Each section (Home, Education, Experience, Skills, Additional, Referees, Summary, Projects) is dynamically displayed using JavaScript view switching - no reloads, no frameworks.
+Each section (Home, Education, Experience, Skills, Additional, Referees, Summary, Projects) is dynamically displayed using JavaScript view switching - no reloads, no frameworks

-The goal: to showcase not just what I’ve learned, but *how I build*.
+The goal: to showcase not just what I’ve learned, but *how I build*

 ---

 **Key Features**

-- **Dark / Light Mode** - remembers your preference using `localStorage`.
-  Because comfort shouldn’t end when you open a CV.
+- **Dark / Light Mode** - remembers your preference using `localStorage` Because comfort shouldn’t end when you open a CV
-- **Smooth Section Switching** - seamless transitions handled with URL hashes and simple DOM logic.
+- **Smooth Section Switching** - seamless transitions handled with URL hashes and simple DOM logic
-- **Reveal-on-Scroll Animations** - powered by the native `IntersectionObserver` API for smooth, efficient motion.
+- **Reveal-on-Scroll Animations** - powered by the native `IntersectionObserver` API for smooth, efficient motion
-- **Responsive Design** - fully functional on mobile, tablet, or desktop.
+- **Responsive Design** - fully functional on mobile, tablet, or desktop
-- **Project Showcase Grid** - a structured, clickable gallery linking to my live exams, labs, and study materials.
+- **Project Showcase Grid** - a structured, clickable gallery linking to my live exams, labs, and study materials

 ---